ossdhaval/mysite/source/while-coding/github-notes.md

   ```
   git checkout main -- docs/janssen-server/developer/scripts/interception-scripts-debug.md docs/janssen-server/developer/scripts/link.md docs/janssen-server/developer/scripts/persistence.md
   ```
-  if there are merge conflicts, resolve those and make a new commit to the PR branch
+  if there are merge conflicts, resolve those and make a new commit to the PR branch.
+Note that sometimes Git will be able to auto-merge the changes even though GitHub reported that the conflicts can't be merged automatically.
+This is due to GH is not trying to merge like local git.
 - Push the commit to the PR branch